 - Ottomatik EDITOR’S CHOICE This cloud-based database backup system can cover databases created with MongoDB, MySQL, and PostgreSQL.

-- N-able Backup This SaaS platform offers disk and server backup options plus file-level copying, which would enable you to backup MongoDB.
+- N-able Cove Data Protection This SaaS platform offers disk and server backup options plus file-level copying, which would enable you to backup MongoDB.

 - Percona Backup for MongoDB This free specialist package for MongoDB data management can coordinate clusters of databases and distributed implementations, ensuring that all copies are consistent.
 It runs on Linux.

 - Rubrik Backup and Recovery This backup system has specialist processes for backing up, replicating, and recovering MongoDB databases.
 Available for Windows, macOS, Linux, and cloud platforms.

 - Actifio Copy Data Management This cloud-based system can manage MongoDB databases on-premises, and it can backup MongoDB databases by treating the copy as a replication.

 - Commvault Backup and Recovery, This on-premises software package can protect MongoDB, SQL Server, MySQL, and Oracle databases, among others.
 It runs on Windows Server.

 A MongoDB document collection is stored as a file, making it easy to copy into a backup location.
 When dealing with relational databases, the standard backup system needs first to get the database structure and contents into a file.
 Then, when repopulating the instance, the recovery process has to issues a series of SQL commands to rebuild database objects and populate tables.
 The backup and recovery process for MongoDB doesn’t require any of that work – it just needs files to be copied in one direction for backup and in the other direction for recovery.